-No Heat – The good news is, it"s usually a pilot light problem on old furnaces and you can fix that.
+How to re-light your furnace pilot light – Homeowner Skill You Should Know – The good news is, it’s usually a pilot light problem on old furnaces and you can fix that.

-Did you wake up this morning and your house was extremely cold?
-You go to turn up the heat at the thermostat but the furnace isn"t responding.
+re-light your furnace pilot light – Did you wake up this morning and your house was extremely cold?
+You go to turn up the heat at the thermostat but the furnace isn’t responding.

-With the standing pilot light you have two main parts the pilot burner and the thermocouple.
-The thermocouple works by sensing heat from the pilot burner, if it feels heat it allows the main gas valve to keep flowing, if the thermocouple does not sense heat it shuts off the main gas valve to the burners.
+How to re-light your furnace pilot light – Homeowner Skill You Should Know With the standing pilot light, you have two main parts the pilot burner and the thermocouple.
+The thermocouple works by sensing heat from the pilot burner, if it feels heat it allows the main gas valve to keep flowing if the thermocouple does not sense heat it shuts off the main gas valve to the burners.
 This is a safety feature that will not allow gas to flow and build up if it is not being ignited.

 Thermocouple works by producing a small amount of electricity when heated by the pilot assembly, The thermocouple is connected directly to the pilot valve body.
 By converting heat to electricity it tells the pilot valve to open or to close.
 If for some reason the pilot light goes out the thermocouple will cool down and will stop producing electricity and will tell the gas valve to shut off the gas supply to the pilot and the burners.